Associate justice of the Supreme Court nominated by Bill Clinton in 1993. She was well-known for her constant advocation of gender equality.

 She continued her work for women's equality on the Supreme Court where she ruled that the Virginia Military Institute, a state-funded school, could not refuse entry to women.

 She had an older sister who passed away as a child.
-She has two children with husband Martin D. Ginsburg, a noted tax expert.
+The day before her high school graduation, her mother Celia passed away.
+She had two children with her husband Martin D. Ginsburg, a noted tax expert.